fancidev/qtinter/docs/internals.rst

 This page explains how :mod:`qtinter` is implemented.

-We first give an overview of how ``asyncio`` works.
+We first give an overview of how :external:mod:`asyncio` works.
 We then give an overview of how Qt works.
-We then explain how :mod:`qtinter` bridges them.
+We then explain how :mod:`qtinter` bridges the two.

 .. _loop-modes: